wekan/wekan/README.md

 ## Supported Platforms

-Automatic generated newest builds are available for Docker, and some others that install directly from this repo.
+Automatic generated newest builds are available for Docker, and platforms that install directly from this repo.
 Automatic builds will be added later for more platforms.